Dosing and

 Now, wait 30 minutes and let your pen come to room temperature.

-Remember Sam, do not warm the pen in any other way or place it in
+Remember Sam, do not warm the pen in any other way or place it in direct sunlight.
+And keep the pen in its tray until you’re ready to inject.

 SAM: OK, got it.